 The impact of Domestic and Sexual Violence and Abuse (DSVA) on the lives, health and wellbeing of people who experience it can be devastating.
 It impacts victims, their children, families, friends, co-workers and the surrounding communities.
 Safer Devon is committed to preventing DSVA in Devon, and aims to do this through educating and empowering indiviuals, families, communities and organisations across the county.

 - Problem Drinking and Drug use

-The SDP commissions a wide range of alcohol and drug misuse support services for residents of Devon.
+Public Health (Devon County Council) commission a wide range of alcohol and drug misuse support services for residents of Devon.
 These services help people to make appropriate lifestyle choices that reduce their dependency on drugs and alcohol.
 For people with more complex needs, such as mental health issues, history of trauma and offending, services that offer additional support are also available.